xavierjohn/FunctionalDDD/README.md

 If `Maybe<Customer>` returned a customer, then `EnsureAsync` is called to check if the customer can be promoted.
  If not return a `Validation` error.

-If there is no error, `IfOkTapAsync` will execute the `Promote` method and then send an email.
+If there is no error, `TeeAsync` will execute the `Promote` method and then send an email.

 Finally `FinallyAsync` will call the given functions with underlying object or error.